top of page

 -

-Nobody every accomplishes anything alone.
+Nobody ever accomplishes anything alone.

 -

-The importance of content and writing in DEIB is often vastly undervalued.
+The importance of writing is vastly undervalued.

 -